kodand3/final-project/README.md

 # final-project

-Repo with all the modules of the final year project
+Repo with all the modules of the final year project.
+Please also refer prefiltering for final presentation.